GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

 #### Configure syncing from the root repository
-1. Update the repository url to point to your repository Replace PROJTECT_ID with your project ID for the CICD pipeline in the following file:
+1. Update the repository url to point to your repository

+a.
+Replace CICD_PROJECT_ID with your project ID for the CICD pipeline
+a.
+Replace the USER_EMAIL with your GCP cloud identity email address.
+The changes need to be applied on the following file:

 - ${HOME}/terraform-example-foundation-app/6-anthos-install/acm-configs/root-sync.yaml